cmaughan/gapbuffer/README.md

 If you arrived here by accident, and want to know what a gap buffer is: https://en.wikipedia.org/wiki/Gap_buffer

 This is my attempt at an STL-friendly gap buffer.
-It helped me understand STL containers a little better.
+It helped me understand STL containers a little more.
 This type of data structure is usually used to manipulate text efficiently, when edits occur in the same locality.
 Since this implementation is a templated container, you could store anything in it - not just chars.
 Most of the standard STL operations are included.